 It felt like coming back home to board Azamara Quest, but then Azamara does that to you.
 Many staff members remembered us, and our waiter, Roston, from India, was a quick study.
 He quickly learned that virtually every dinner had to include our fave items, Escargot, and Crème Brûlée.
 Of course, bartender Bebe in Spirts lounge in the Den knew what we’d order before we were seated.

 Early in the boarding process Cruise Director Ernest introduced himself and said that he was planning on hosting the first LGBTQ gathering.
 Kudos to Azamara for providing a crew member, listing these events in the daily newsletter, and for hosting in the ship’s prime real estate, The Living Room.
 We’ve all heard or experienced stories about holding the event in an out-of-the-way bar, or even a closed one, or with surly staff.
 Not true aboard Azamara.

-Attending the event in addition to the two of us were couples from Canada, the UK, and the USA.
-A critical mass was achieved and we all stayed connected the rest of the voyage and in some cases afterward.
+Couples from Canada, the UK, and the USA were in attendance.
+We achieved critical mass and stayed connected the rest of the voyage and in some cases afterward.

 As usual on a cruise with a large number of LGBTQ people, many straight people spoke to us requesting to get in on the fun.
 These people are invariably allies, and we include them without question.
-These guests included, among others Azamara’s artist-in-residence, from just north of Vancouver, as well as a wonderful British straight couple and some fun Aussies!
+Azamara’s artist-in-residence was in attendance, as well as a wonderful British straight couple and some fun Aussies!